 It is truly remarkable that we are living in a time when you can get a reel that functions this well for the price of a cheap pair of jeans.

-The latest model – the Shimano Sienna FG series – is a 3.5-star reel for an absolute – and arguably unbeatable – bargain price.
+The latest reel – the Shimano Sienna FG series – is a 3.5-star spinning reel for an absolute – and arguably unbeatable – bargain price, and it more than deserves its own review.

-The Sienna is the other reel we rely on for our backup rods.
+The Shimano Sienna is the other reel we rely on for our backup fishing rods.

 There is nothing like having a couple of rods rigged for soft plastics and a couple rigged with hard bodied lures for versatility.